moov-io/ach/docs/custom-validation.md

 The following options can be used with `File.ValidateWith` and `File.SetValidation` to alter the default NACHA validation rules.

+Note: There is a `SkipAll bool` validation option to bypass all validation checks.

 ### Origin

 `RequireABAOrigin bool` can be set to enable routing number validation over the `ImmediateOrigin` file header field.
 Often the origin can be another value which is significant to the Financial Institution you're uploading ACH Files to.